-Kinship/relative and resource caregivers shall recognize, encourage and support the religious beliefs, heritage and language of the child and their family.
-Kinship/relative and resource caregivers shall, if possible, arrange transportation to religious services or ethnic events for a child whose beliefs and practices are different from their own.

-Kinship/relative and resource caregiver shall not force or coerce children into attending religious services or ethnic events that are against their will or beliefs.
-If the child has a different religious affiliation than the kinship/relative or resource caregiver, it is expected that arrangements will be made to assure the child continues to attend the services in the denomination of their choice, if the child wishes to do so.

-Kinship/relative and resource parents must be willing to become culturally competent and able to understand the importance of race, ethnicity, religious, and/or cultural issues in family and community life and in planning for children in their care.

-Kinship/relative and resource caregivers must be sensitive to a child's gender identity and sexual orientation.

-At least one kinship/relative or resource caregiver must demonstrate effective communication in the primary language of the child placed in the home.
+Kinship/relative caregivers and resource parents shall recognize, encourage, and support the religious beliefs, heritage, and language of the child and their family.
+Kinship/relative caregivers and resource parents s h a I I, if possible, arrange transportation to religious services or ethnic events for a child whose beliefs and practices are different from their own.
+Kinship/relative caregiver and resource parent shall not force or coerce children into attending religious services or ethnic events that are against their will or beliefs.
+If the child has a different religious affiliation than the kinship/relative caregiver or resource parent, it is expected that arrangements will be made to assure the child continues to attend the services in the denomination of their choice, if the child wishes to do so.
+Kinship/relative caregivers and resource parents must be willing to become culturally competent and able to understand the importance of race, ethnicity, religious, and/or cultural issues in family and community life and in planning for children in their care.
+Kinship/relative caregivers and resource parents must be sensitive to a child's gender identity and sexual orientation.
+At least one k i n s h i p / relative caregiver or resource of the child placed in the home.